Dealing with grief when something bad happens in the world

 When something bad happens in the world, like natural disasters, war or terrorism, it might become all you see in the news and social media.
 How you react is unique to you: it’s normal if you feel really upset, and it’s equally as normal if it doesn’t affect you at all.
 If you or someone you know is feeling sad about what’s happened, here’s what you can do to help.

-There isn’t a right or a wrong way to react to death.
-Many people experience grief when they hear about the death of people they don’t know personally, whether that’s a single person or a larger number, and even when the lives of animals are lost.
+There isn’t a right or a wrong way to react to death and loss.
+Many people experience grief when they hear about the death of people they don’t know personally, or even when the lives of animals are lost.
 And many others feel nothing.
 Everyone feels differently, and that’s okay.

-If you’re experiencing grief when hearing about the death of strangers, it’s probably because you feel some kind of connection to them.
+If you’re experiencing grief when hearing about something bad happening to people across the world, it’s probably because you feel some kind of connection to them.
 For some, it’s an empathetic response to feel pain because other people are feeling pain.

-Regardless of whether you know the person or people who died or not, what you do know is that there are loved ones out there whose lives have just been flipped upside down.
-There are families who never got to say goodbye or friends who are wondering if they’re okay.
+You may not have a connection to the place where a bad thing happened, or the people it impacted, but you do know that there are people out there whose lives have just been flipped upside down.
+There are families who never got to say goodbye to their loved ones, communities who have lost their homes, or countries grieving the loss of a city.

-Anger In many cases, lives were lost because of something that didn’t need to happen.
+In many cases, communities are grieving because of something that didn’t need to happen or because of something that was out of their control.
 You might be feeling angry about this - at people who caused it to happen or people who could’ve prevented it from happening.

-You could also be angry in general and when what’s happened isn’t anyone’s fault, it’s hard to direct that anger.
-Get some ways to cope when things out of your control happen overseas.
+You could also be angry in general.
+When what’s happened isn’t anyone’s fault, it’s hard to direct that anger.
+Click here to learn how to cope when things are out of your control, and get some tips on coping when things out of your control happen overseas here.

 What can I do about it?